Alyssa Tunison '16

 What advice would you give a high school student looking to pursue pre-health and is considering Lake Forest College?

-To anyone who is at all interested in a healthcare career, my advice would be to do as much shadowing as you can!
-Not only does it give you a feel for what it would be like to work in healthcare, it is also a great way to network and make connections with people that may help you in the future.
-For anyone considering Lake Forest, I highly recommend visiting campus and talking to as many students and faculty as you can.
-It’s the best way to get a sense of the community and to see if you could envision yourself being successful at the college.
+To anyone who is at all interested in a health care career, my advice is to do as much shadowing as you can!
+Not only does it give you a feel for what it would be like to work in health care, it is also a great way to network and make connections with people that may help you in the future.
+For anyone considering Lake Forest College, I highly recommend visiting campus and talking to as many students and faculty as you can.
+It’s the best way to get a sense of the community and to see if you envision yourself being successful at the college.